Protein Biochemistry

 Protein Purification

-Isolating a specific protein from a sample.
+Isolating a specific protein from a complex mixture, often involving techniques like chromatography and precipitation.

 Protein Quantification